 - Katzco 8 Piece Chainsaw Sharpener File Kit - Contains 5/32, 3/16, 7/32 Inch Files, Wood Handle, Depth Gauge, Filing Guide, Tool Pouch - for Sharpening & Filing Chainsaws & Other Blades

-- Oregon 27742 Chainsaw Depth Gauge & Flat File
+- Oregon Cutting Systems 27742 Depth Gauge Tool with Flat File

 Taking appropriate steps and learning how to sharpen a chain saw properly can extend the life of the chain.
 Take care of your chain saw and it will take care of you.